Introduction

 Using Output Data Fields

 Next, we are going to print the “Clicks” Data Field.
 This can serve as the status for our game.
-To do that, you should drag a Text Component from the store, and add the “Clicks” Data Field.
+To do that, you should drag a Text Component from the Building Blocks, and add the “Clicks” Data Field.

 Using Output Triggers